I’m a cyclist in snowy Kitchener, Ontario. I enjoy functional programming and mucking with data.

 2003–2008.
 Bachelor of Software Engineering, University of Waterloo.

-2014–present.
+2014–2019.
 Scala/Clojure developer at Sortable.
+Member of the founding team of 5, helped the company grow to ~80 people, of which ~40 were technical staff.
 Ad tech integrations with all the major vendors.
 Big data ingestion, storage and query frameworks built on Hive, Spark and Presto.

 2011–2014.
 Scala developer at Snapsort Inc. Consumer recommendation engine website.
 Web crawling at scale.
 Running infrastructure on AWS.
 Data modelling.